casruger/Predict-the-number-of-citations-of-a-journal-using-random-forest/README.md

 # How we build the model

 ## Feature Engineering
-Besides the provided features such as the year of publication, venue, number of references per article, we generated some additional features which will be further elaborated on in this section.
+Besides the provided features such as the year of publication, venue, and the number of references per article, we generated some additional features, which will be further elaborated on in this section.
 First, to process the textual data (e.g., the abstract and title) to readable data for the algorithm, we used the TfidfVectorizer function of the scikit learn library.
 This function converts the textual data into a sparse matrix of token count frequencies, which is interpretable by the algorithm.
 Before the usage of the TfidfVectorizer function, we cleaned textual data by removing stop words and lower-casing them, as described by Bernardo (2019) .
-Besides that, we also generated features that represent the length of the title, abstract, number of authors, number of topics.
+Besides that, we also generated features that represent the length of the title, abstract, number of authors, and number of topics.
 According to Chakraborty et. al (2014) and Yan et. al (2011), these are one of the more important features to be able to predict the citation count.
 To account for the numerical features, we used the StandardScaler function, subtracting the mean and then dividing that by the standard deviation.
 If this